Ultimagen/VariantCalling/docs/rapid_qc_pipeline.md

 Optionally, this could be a section in a general config file with header.
 Note that for this pipeline one needs to use the _unsampled_ BAM.

+To input two crams put the full paths to the crams separated by comma in the parameter `rqc_demux_file`

 ### Coverage intervals definition

 Coverage intervals are defined in the file `rqc_coverage_intervals_table`.
 This is a tab separated file with the following columns: